doominating/DevRadar/README.md

 ## Usage

-First, on the web app, you can register your github user and the technologies yiou're work with, and also your geolocation coordinate.
-Then, you can search for devs with some technologies on the mobile app over the map, based on geolocation.
+On the web app, you can register your github user and the technologies you work with, and also your geolocation coordinate.
+Then, you can search for devs with technologies on the mobile app over the map, based on geolocation.

 ## Technologies